- Watch the full sequence

 Be proactive.
 Even if you are a junior and “just” copy/paste shots, you can make a difference by solving issues, asking questions and gathering information.

 I generally start by analyzing and optimizing the shot since each artist is responsible for his own shot’s render time.
-Your lead should normally make sure that render times are not too expensive when we setup the sequence.
-But you can still watch out for:
+Your lead (or the person in charge) should normally make sure that render times are not too expensive when the master lighter prepared the sequence.
+But you can still watch out for :

 One thing that is important to notice with quadratic attenuation is that diffuse decays faster than reflection.
 This is a physically-based behavior.
 This is why you have to be extra careful if you turn off lights in your shots.
 You may think they are not influencing your shot but they could bring some extra reflections.